 Pennsylvania does not define consent in reference to sexual activity.
-The University defines consent as follows: Consent must be informed, freely given and mutual.
-If coercion, intimidation, threats or physical force are used there is no consent.
-If a person is mentally or physically incapacitated or impaired so that such person cannot understand the fact, nature or extent of the sexual situation, there is no consent: this includes impairment or incapacitation due to alcohol or drug consumption, or being asleep or unconscious, where the respondent knew or reasonably should have known that the person was incapacitated.
-Inducement of incapacitation of another with the intent to affect the ability of an individual to consent or refuse to consent.
-Silence does not necessarily constitute consent.
+The University defines consent as follows: Consent is a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
+Consent must be informed, freely given and mutual.
+If intimidation, threats, or physical force are used there is no consent.
+If a person is mentally or physically incapacitated so that such person cannot understand the fact, nature or extent of the sexual situation, there is no consent.
+This includes incapacitation due to alcohol or drug consumption, or being asleep or unconscious, where the respondent knew or reasonably should have known that the person was incapacitated.
+Inducement of incapacitation of another with the intent to affect the ability of an individual to consent or refuse to consent to sexual contact almost always, if not always, negates consent.
+Silence, in and of itself, cannot be interpreted as consent.
+Consent can be given by words or actions, as long as those words or actions consist of an affirmative, unambiguous, conscious decision by each participant to engage in mutually agreed-upon sexual activity.
+Consent can be limited, meaning consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity.
+Consent is revocable, meaning consent can be withdrawn at any time.
+Thus, consent must be ongoing throughout a sexual encounter.
 Whether a person has taken advantage of a position of influence over an alleged victim may be a factor in determining consent.